mithunmohandas2/LordsAcademy/README.md

 3. Provide value for location same as route

 Adding new Sub pages:
-1. Create a new subpage component in src > components folder (Refer to Lords Life component)
+1. Create a new subpage component in src > components folder (Refer to Lord's Life component)
 2. Go to : src > Pages > SubPages.tsx
 3. Assign the newly added component to SubPage with specific route in the format" {location === "newRoute" && <NewComponent />}"